 Saint Bernards generally have a calm and affectionate temperament.
 And their love of kids is a hallmark of their personality.
 Despite their large size, they’re only moderately energetic and don’t need an excessive amount of exercise.

 History of the Saint Bernard

 The Saint Bernard is a legendary hero of the Swiss Alps.
-Dating back over 1000 years, the exact origin of the breed is not certain.
-Some sources suggest that Saints emerged from large Asian dogs brought to Switzerland (perhaps the Tibetan mastiff or similar) by Roman armies.
-These molossers were bred with native Swiss dogs.
+It dates back more than 1,000 years, though its exact origin is uncertain.
+Some sources suggest that Saints emerged from mixes between native Swiss dogs and large Asian dogs that Roman armies brought to Switzerland (perhaps the Tibetan mastiff or a similar dog).

 Saint Bernard Care

 Plan to exercise your Saint Bernard every day to keep it happy and healthy, and keep up with regular grooming.
 Likewise, consistent training and socialization are key for a well-adjusted dog.